Skip to main content

 Proof Receipt Mechanism

-After the proof verification requests are fulfilled by our chain and added to its block, it passes through the attestation mechanism to generate a proof receipt for the verified proof.
-These proof receipts are the Merkle root of all the verified proofs for the given batch.
-These proof receipts are published on a smart contract on Ethereum through relayers.
+After the proof verification requests are fulfilled by our chain and added to its block, it passes through the aggregation mechanism to generate a proof receipt for the verified proof.
+These proof receipts are the Merkle root of all the verified proofs for a given batch.
+These proof receipts are published on a smart contract on a given destination chain (e.g. Ethereum) through relayers.

 Aggregation Engine